Just Back from CES

 The CES trade show floor is also an amazing experience.
 I was surprised that so much of the show related to automotive and the home.
 There is a huge amount of data that sensors related to automobiles and home appliances will be gathering in the years ahead, and this will present huge new opportunities and challenges.

-The trade show exhibitions were not only eye-catching, they were highly educational.
+The trade show exhibitions were not only eye-catching, but they were also highly educational.
 You could not attend CES without feeling smarter and more confident about the future.
 While not every association will have the exhibitor base or be able or willing to spend as much on trade show exhibits, almost any organization can apply the same principles.
 CES exhibits are interesting, fun, engaging, educational, and conversational.
 They are like an energy blast!

 Leading Authorities aims to apply the principles we learn at shows like CES, TED, SXSW, and others, to help our association customers better engage members and tell their stories.
 We do this by bringing great design and production to meetings and by producing visually-appealing, fast-paced graphics that pop!
 Here’s the lesson from CES: Meetings can be educational, promote your brand and strategy, and also be a lot of fun.
 If CES proves anything, it’s that meetings are very much alive and economically viable if you are willing to be creative, learn, try new things, and reimage what you are doing.